 - Sleepiness and periods of not breathing (apnea) related to the medicines that are used to relieve pain and help you sleep.

-In one study, while the majority (73 percent) of patients who underwent this procedure were relatively pleased with the results, 23 percent reported long-term consequences such as:
+In one study, while the majority (73 percent) of patients who underwent this procedure were relatively pleased with the results, 23 percent reported long-term problems such as: